Kerbalism/Kerbalism/CONTRIBUTING.md

   - Change to the **Reference Paths** tab and select the `\KSP_x64_Data\Managed` subdirectory of your KSP dev install
   - Click "Add" to actually add the selected path

- Also when switching between the 1.4.x and 1.3.1 configurations you will have to manually change the references directory to point to the correct versions due to the limitation of VS not having the ability to switch reference directories via the configuration menu.
-(Thanks MS >.<)

  To be able to quicklaunch KSP using F5 (or Ctrl-F5), you have to set which external program should start.
 This should already be set if you set your `KSPDEVDIR` and/or `KSPBACKPORTDIR` environment variables.
 If not,

  - Double-Click the "Properties" page in the Solution Explorer in Visual Studio